ggokul001/dsa-solving/Arrays/Tow_pointer/moving_zeros.md

   * Swap it with position `slow`
   * Move `slow` forward

-👉 This way, all non-zero elements move to the front
-👉 Zeros automatically shift to the end
+This way, all non-zero elements move to the front Zeros automatically shift to the end

 ---

-## 🚀 Steps
+##Steps

 1. Initialize `slow = 0`
 2. Loop `fast` from 0 to end: